guru0708/odin-recipes/README.md

 This is a Odin Project Assignment for basic HTML.

+This assignment is to create a basic recipes website with homepage having links to various recipes.
+Clicking on the recipes should open the instructions page for creating the recipe along with picture of the final product.

 Purpose of this assignment is to practice

 1. Boilerplate HTML structure